audreysuit/Final-Project/README.md

 This issue could be addressed by upgrading to more durable, higher quality components such as metal mounts or a more robust linear actuator to better handle the mechanical stress and extend the system's lifespan.

 # Test Results Discussion
+To beging our testing, we assembled each piece to the Arduino and wrote a code with the help of Chat GPT and tested it so that it could perform the task on its own.
+We then assembled everything together

 # Test Results